 Instead, organizations need to identify and map key processes.
 As your product and service offerings expand, it’s impossible to make sound decisions without understanding the nuances of those processes.
 However, if you’ve identified the right metrics, they’ll show you when you’re out of balance or compliance with your processes.

-Bringing discipline, accountability, and empowerment to the firm culture
+3. Bring discipline, accountability, and empowerment to the firm culture.

 As organizations grow, it becomes harder for the founders and/or chief executives (the “c-suite”) to be involved with all aspects of the business, particularly day-to-day operations.
 It’s a real challenge for most founders to delegate key decisions and tasks they were a part of since day one.